Weingarten Calculus with Virtual Isometries: Introduction

 One can check that $\pi_{n}(g_n)=g_{n-1}$ in this construction.

-The virtual isometry is consistent with Haar measure.
-Indeed, if $(X_n)_{n \ge 1}$ is a sequence of independent random vectors, where each $X_n$ is uniformly distributed on the complex unit sphere of $\mathbb{C}^n$, and if we let $R_n$ and $U_n$ be the corresponding random matrices $r_n$ and $g_n$, respectively, in the above constructions, then $U_n$ follows the Haar measure on $\UU(n)$.
+The virtual isometry is consistent with the Haar measure.
+Indeed, if $(X_n)_{n \ge 1}$ is a sequence of independent random vectors, each uniformly distributed on the complex unit sphere of $\mathbb{C}^n$.
+If we denote by $R_n$ and $U_n$ the corresponding random matrices $r_n$ and $g_n$, respectively, in the above constructions, then $U_n$ follows the Haar measure on $\UU(n)$.

-Virtual isometry allows for almost sure convergence, which makes it highly relevant in studies related to the Riemann zeta function \cite{CNN}.
+A similar construction method for the Haar measure was also provided by A. Hurwitz (see \cite{DiaconisForrester}).
+Virtual isometries have proven to be valuable in the analytic aspects of random matrix theory, enabling the attainment of almost sure results due to the correlations they provide between sequences of Haar-distributed unitary matrices (see \cite{Assiotis, CNN}).